evahteri/Path-Finder/documentation/test_specification.md

 ## Automatic testing

 Testing is done with pytest and currently tests if Dijkstra and IDA* finds fastest route through the map.
 First, Dijkstra is tested with manually counted shortest paths, with different inputs.
 Now we can be sure that Dijkstra always finds the correct route.
-IDA* is tested with the help of Dijkstra; every output has to mach Dijkstra's output to make sure the route is correct.
+IDA* is tested with the help of Dijkstra; every output has to match Dijkstra's output to make sure the route is correct.

 ```bash
 poetry run invoke test